Lori Hernandez Lori Hernandez

 I’ve grown hundreds of different Dahlia.
 Some are keepers.
 Some are not.
 Every year, I add a few new Dahlias to the mix… and cull a few that no longer “make the cut” (pun intended).

-“Cut Flower Dahlias” vs “Bedding Plant Dahlias”
+“Cut Flower Dahlias” vs “Garden Dahlias”

 Let me be clear.
-I am growing Dahlias for cut flower use, not landscape use.
+I am growing Dahlias for cut flower use, not landscape/garden use.
 I only care how the bloom looks in the vase.
 I don’t care how leggy or unattractive the plant looks.

 My #1 goal is to harvest each and every bloom at just the right stage and get it into the hands of Dahlias lovers in my community.